The client understands and agrees to the following:

 * For more information related to travel risks, please see the Association for Safe International Road Travel (ASIRT) http://www.asirt.org.

-In an effort to best represent our vendors and benefit our clients, IdeaMergepresents insurance information on its website.
+In an effort to best represent our vendors and benefit our clients, IdeaMerge presents insurance information on its website.
 However, IdeaMerge does not offer or provide insurance.
 Rather, all insurance and insurance products are provided by the rental or lease company ("vendor") or their insurance company and all issues related thereto are decided by the vendor or their insurance company.
 You agree to hold IdeaMerge harmless for any damage or loss suffered by you, or anyone in your travel party, that relate to insurance in any way.
 Moreover, the terms and conditions of the insurance are subject to change without notice — although such changes are very rare.
+Regarding any insurance options, a client cannot change insurance options after the client signs the final rental contract upon the rental vehicle pick-up occasion.

 In accordance with vehicle-rental industry standard, the rental or lease company's ("vendor's") terms and conditions and depot addresses are subject to change without notice.
 Likewise certain fees and taxes imposed by governments are subject to change (or imposition) without notice.
-Such occurrences are rare and the vendor is obligated to inform IdeaMerge in advance.
-IdeaMerge in turn endeavors to inform our affected clients about such changes as soon as possible.
+Such occurrences are rare and the vendor typically informs IdeaMerge in advance.
+IdeaMerge endeavors to inform our affected clients about such changes as soon as possible.

 It is not allowed to transport more people (including driver) in the vehicle than there are fitted seats/seatbelts in the vehicle.